Skip to main content

 su -c 'createdb -O superset superset' - postgres;

-Below, we provide guidelines and code examples for configuring access rules and properties of PostgreSQL (the default DBMS for the Ambari Server).
-If you have chosen a different DBMS for your environment, please refer to its official documentation.
+Below, we provide guidelines and code examples for configuring access rules and PostgreSQL properties (the default DBMS for Ambari Server).
+If you have chosen a different DBMS for your environment, consult its official documentation.

 note

-Check, and if necessary, change the major version of PostgreSQL present in the configuration file paths.
+Check, and if necessary change, the major PostgreSQL version present in the configuration file paths.

 1. Add the other databases to the Ambari access rule: